samuelkala/PollyWebApp/README.md

 ## How to run the project locally (using VSCode)

-To run the project NodeJs and npm packet manager are needed.
-They are easily downloadable from the Internet.
+1-To run the project NodeJs and npm packet manager are needed.
+Download them from the Internet.
-The next steps are:

-1- After cloning the project repo in a folder run the following command to install all the needed dependendencies and modules:
+2- After cloning the project repo in a folder run in the terminal the following command to install all the needed dependendencies and modules:
 ```
 npm install
 ```
-2- To run the application type the following command:
+3- To run the application type the following command:
 ```
 npm run devStart
 ```

 If all went good the following statement should appear: 'App is listening on port 3000'.

-3-The next step is to open your Browser and type in the searchbar the following: http://localhost:3000/. \
+4-The next step is to open your Browser and type in the searchbar the following: http://localhost:3000/. \
 The Homepage of the Polly website should open at this point.
 From now on the UI itself should be pretty self-explanatory about the website usage and you can upload the demo.pptx file to try the app and produce a spoken lesson from it.